WELCOME TO GMS ACCOUNTING ONLINE HELP

 Operating Instructions

 Click on the Edit icon to either add a new class or edit an existing class.
-Complete for following fields for each new class being added.
-To edit, make changes to desired fields.
 After completing the addition of a new class or the editing of an existing class, click on the Save Edit icon.

-PP Year: Enter the total number of pay periods per year; i.e. 26 for bi-weekly, 24 for semi-monthly, etc. The system will only allow 12, 24, 26 or 52 as valid pay periods per year.
+D PP Year: Enter the total number of pay periods per year, i.e., 26 for bi-weekly, 24 for semi-monthly, etc. The system will only allow 12, 24, 26 or 52 as valid pay periods per year.

-PP Hour: Enter the total number of hours available in a pay period.
-If the total number of hours varies by pay period (i.e. semi-monthly or monthly payroll), leaving this at 0 will allow entering the number of hours specific to the pay period at the beginning of timesheet entry.
+E PP Hour: Enter the total number of hours available in a pay period.
+If the total number of hours varies by pay period (i.e., semi-monthly, or monthly payroll), leave this at 0.
+When entering timesheets, a prompt asking the number of hours in the pay period will appear.

 Med: Place a checkmark in this box if Medicare taxes are to be withheld from this class of employee.